Accounts Payable Definition and Information

 When the invoice is entered into the bookkeeping system the following details are recorded:

-The accounts payable ledger will only show a summary of the invoice details:-
+The accounts payable ledger in bookkeeping software will only show a summary of the invoice details:-

 Overdue Accounts Payable